BitcoinDesign/Guide/guide/payments/send.md

       alt:
       caption: Compatibility problems are not uncommon due to the many formats.
 imagesInfo:
+    - file: home
+      alt:
+      caption: Payment flows can typically also be initiated from the wallet home screen.
     - file: review
       alt:
       caption: Amount and recipient entry should be simple and convenient.